Speedy is a 1928 comedy film starring Harold Lloyd.

 - The Cameo:

-- Babe Ruth As Himself, catching a ride from Harold to the ballpark.
+- Babe Ruth appears As Himself, catching a ride from Harold to the ballpark.
 The film includes a scene where Ruth hits a real home run in a real Yankee game.

 - There is a cameo within a cameo as well.
 As Ruth is getting out of Harold's cab at Yankee Stadium, his teammate Lou Gehrig can be seen walking behind the cab.
 Gehrig looks right at the camera.

 - Chinese Launderer: One has a business in Pop's neighborhood.
 When the Badass Grandpas attack the mooks, the launderer charges into battle with a hot iron.